-It’s nice to do this when they’re not around since no one will know what you’ve been up to (most kiddos are sensitive about their accidents so it’s nice to do this covertly).
+It’s nice to do this when they’re not around since no one will know what you’ve done (most kiddos are vulnerable when it comes to their accidents so it’s sensitive to do this covertly).

-- There are a couple different things you can do.
-You can buy a plastic cover or lay a garbage bag down the middle of the bed (first split it open and make sure the bag covers the width end to end).
+- Fit a plastic sheet or lay a garbage bag down the middle of the bed (first split it open and make sure the bag covers the width end to end).

-Use your blacklight again to see if you caught it all.
+Check with the blacklight again to see if you caught it all.
 If not, reapply a fresh batch of cornstarch mix.

 1 part white vinegar